TEAMMATES/teammates-ops/platform-guide.md

 1. After creating the client, download the JSON file corresponding to the client setup.
 You will need this file for later.

 ## Datastore backup and recovery

+> Note: This section is deprecated as TEAMMATES will soon cease the usage of Datastore.

 Google Cloud Datastore provides [managed export/import](https://cloud.google.com/datastore/docs/export-import-entities) as a means of backup and recovery.